-To strengthen your preparation for the UPSC exam, check the following links:
+To strengthen your preparation for the Science and Technology segment of the UPSC exams, check the following links:

 What is Augmented Reality?

-Augmented Reality (AR) is the technology which superimposes an image onto a user’s view of the real world and enhances it with sound, touch, and even smell.
+Augmented Reality (AR) is the technology that superimposes an image onto a user’s view of the real world and enhances it with sound, touch, and even smell.
 It is a combination of the real scene viewed by the user and a virtual scene generated by the computer.
-AR is a technology which is going to blur the lines of reality.
+AR is a technology that is going to blur the lines of reality.

 Augmented Reality – UPSC Notes:- Download PDF Here